some-natalie/some-natalie/_recipes/chili.md

 ## Ingredients

-- 1-1.5 lbs meat or tofu, optional (pork shoulder, ground beef, cubed chicken, etc)
+- 1 to 1.5 lbs meat or tofu, optional (pork shoulder, ground beef, cubed chicken, etc)
 - 2 or 3 medium yellow onions, finely chopped
-- 2 tbsp minced garlic or about 3 fresh cloves
+- 2 tbsp minced garlic (or about 3 fresh cloves)
 - 1 (28 oz.) can of crushed fire-roasted tomatoes
 - 1 (14.5 oz.) can of tomato sauce
 - 1 (6 oz.) can of tomato paste